 Because the acai berry is incredibly delicate, transporting them from country to country is very difficult.
 You will most likely find it as a powder, in a capsule, or as an ingredient in a smoothie or juice in your local grocery store.
 For this recipe, we're using frozen Acai packets that will be located in the frozen fruit section of the supermarket!

 The main thing to consider when making a great Acai smoothie bowl has got to be consistency!
-A smoothie bowl is different than your average smoothie in that they are quite thick… in the best of ways!
-You’ll be eating the smoothie bowl likely with a spoon, which is not a problem considering how thick the consistency of the smoothie is.
+A smoothie bowl is different than your average smoothie in that they are quite thick... in the best of ways!
+You'll likely be eating the smoothie bowl with a spoon, which is not a problem considering how thick the smoothie's consistency is.

 As you can see, I chose a variety of fresh fruit, nuts, seeds, and other toppings to add flavor, texture, and color to the top of my bowls!
 Here are a few topping ideas to get you started when preparing to make your own bowl: